lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/ModuleProviderAPI.rst

 ModuleProvider API
 ===================

-The :php:`ModuleProvider` API, allows extension authors to work with the registered modules.
+The :php:`ModuleProvider` API allows extension authors to work with the registered modules.

 This API is the central point to retrieve modules, since it